mach-kernel/mach-kernel.github.io/_posts/2021-01-16-rust-xpc-ffi.md

 Some other XPC endpoints (`dumpjpstate`) take UNIX fds and are used in a similar manner.
 Not really knowing how to safely parse the string, or if I can get structured data out in any other way, I decided to forward the output to a `$PAGER`.
 Most if not all other requests have responses with useful keys inside an XPC dictionary, so this is far from a complaint! :)

 Other 'weirdness' circles around error semantics.
-For example, on my Catalina Mac, I get the following err invoking `xpc_pipe_routine` (the dialog calls `xpc_strerror` for human-readable messages) as a part of the `reload` command:
+For example, on Catalina, I get the following err invoking `xpc_pipe_routine` (the dialog calls `xpc_strerror` for human-readable messages) as a part of the `reload` command:

 ![](https://i.imgur.com/wthF2Chm.png)